 Conor is a Senior Fellow of the HEA and a Fellow of the Learning and Performance Institute.

 Debi moved to take up the post of Deputy Provost at Greenwich School of Management in September 2013.
 Prior to that, under Debi’s leadership, the Centre for Work Based Learning at the University of Greenwich developed a portfolio of programmes designed to support career and workforce development and undertook longitudinal tracking studies of apprentices and vocational learners to explore their progression decisions.

 Debi began her career in Higher Education as a lecturer in Marketing and Cultural Industries.
 She became Dean of the School of Creative Enterprise at University of the Arts and established the Creative Industries Journal of which she remains Deputy Editor.
 She continues to publish on arts, marketing and social inclusion in the arts and higher education.

 Ms Rosy Crehan

-Rosy Crehan is Interim Deputy Vice Chancellor (Academic) of the University of Cumbria having joined from her role as Deputy Vice Chancellor (Academic) at Staffordshire University, where she was responsible for the academic portfolio of the University, learning and teaching, quality assurance and enhancement, management of the four academic Faculties and the portfolio of 23 UK and 19 international partnership partner institutions.
+Rosy Crehan is Director, London Campus of the University of Cumbria having joined from her role as Deputy Vice Chancellor (Academic) at Staffordshire University, where she was responsible for the academic portfolio of the University, learning and teaching, quality assurance and enhancement, management of the four academic Faculties and the portfolio of 23 UK and 19 international partnership partner institutions.
 Her research leadership included the Staffordshire University submission to REF 2014.